OPSN/MVP-discuss/storage-server.md

-### SYNTAX BUGS IN THIS FILE:
-- the latter part of this file is not yet in markdown syntax.
-- @oresmus is not a link.
-- named subheaders would be useful.

-==

-This will contain our current thoughts about one simple way to define and implement an OPSN server, or more specifically a "pool storage server" or just "OPSN storage server", which does nothing but store stuff for one user, with read permissions to be granted as a unit (all or nothing).
+This documents our current thoughts about one simple way to define and implement an OPSN server, or more specifically a "pool storage server" or just "OPSN storage server", which does nothing but store stuff for one user, with read permissions to be granted as a unit (all or nothing).

 Basic idea: basically just a filesystem, which the owner can write (with an efficient append operation) and readers can only read.

 (The owner can effectively control everything about it, roughly like for a filesystem they own.)

+==

+### Requirements

+See issue #xxx.
+Basically:
+- must be useable for the storage and public access part of an OPSN server
+- should make possible the most important aspects of the OPSN network (eg readers can copy all data of interest)
+- otherwise, should be as simple as possible.

 ==